Jeyvers/Tailwindcss/README.md

 # Tailwindcss
-# Learnt how to use and edit tailwind css today!!
+## Learnt how to use and edit tailwind css today!!
-# Including the npm installation process and the manual process
+### Including the npm installation process and the manual process
+#### Had troubles adding nodemodules to gitignore.